DJ Maze: Soundtrack

 In cinema, DJ MAZE composed some songs for French Spies (Double Zéro in French) with Éric Judor and Ramzy Bedia, directed by Gérard Pirès and produced by Thomas Langman (La Petite Reine) which has attracted more than 1.7 million viewers.

 DJ Maze also composed "I Need Your Love" for the film Amour sur place ou à emporter, directed by Amelle Chahbi and written by, among others, Noom Diawara and Fabrice Eboué, produced by LGM Productions.

 Video director

 In 2016, he directed the short-movie "Améthyste" written by Pascal Adam.
 This short-movie was in competition at the 10e Festival International du Film Policier de Liège (International Festival of Detective Film in Liège) in "La Nuit sera Courts" category.
-The main actress, Barbara Delleur, won the golden award for his female part in "Améthyste" in the EIFA (The European Independent Film Award) in 2016.
+The main actress, Barbara Delleur, won the golden award for her female part in "Améthyste" in the EIFA (The European Independent Film Award) in 2016.
 DJ Maze also directed more than 15 music videos for confirmed artists and coming-up artists.